Chipotle Mexican Grill is one of the most popular Mexican-style fast-casual restaurants in the U.S., with over 2,600 locations.

-Chipotle Mexican Grill has joined the ranks of restaurants offering free or discounted meals for veterans and active duty military personnel this Veterans Day.
+In previous years, Chipotle was one of more than 100 restaurants offering free or discounted meals for veterans and active duty military personnel on Veterans Day.

-And while many eateries serve free food to veterans and current service men and women, Chipotle takes it to another level: Its participating locations also serve military spouses and members of the National Guard and Reserves.
+And while many eateries serve free food to veterans and current service men and women, Chipotle took it to another level: Its participating locations also served military spouses and members of the National Guard and Reserves.

 Make it Easy: Bring Proof of Your Service